mattisherwood/movie-library/NOTES.md

 ## Stage 7: Storybook & Unit Tests (2hr & 2hr)

 I might do these earlier, but I appreciate it's not an explicitly essential part of the challenge, so hence doing it after the MVP launch.

+## Other Notes on Working Practices

+I would usually work in PRs, tickets and sprint cycles, but seeing as this was a smaller quick single-sprint dash with just me I thought it best to just keep it simple.

+There's the obvious demo Friday afternoon (27th June 2025) and I'll do a retrospective afterwards to see what I can learn from it.